btoll/benjamintoll.com/content/post/getting_started_with_go.md

         + Will install the binaries in the first defined location from the following short list:
             - `g:go_bin_path`
             - `go env GOBIN` or `$GOPATH/bin`

+In addition, see the amazing getting started guide on [On vim-go].

 ## Troubleshooting